mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Zeal**: Flying

 name:     Heavy Sentry
-text:     This minion has +2 Attack and has all damage it takes reduced by 1 as long as it did not move since the start of its owner's turn.
+text:     This minion has +2⚔️ and has all damage it takes reduced by 1 as long as it did not move since the start of its owner's turn.

 name:     Legion
 text:     **Intensify**: Put 1 Crestfallen into your hand.
 Shuffle a copy of this minion into your deck.

 name:     Life Coil
-text:     Double a minion's Health.
+text:     Double a minion's ❤️.
 Draw a card.

 name:     Martyrdom
 text:     Destroy any minion.
-Restore that minion's Health to its General.
+Restore that minion's ❤️ to its General.

 name:     Radiant Dragoon
-text:     At the end of your turn, give a friendly minion +2 Health.
+text:     At the end of your turn, give a friendly minion +2❤️.
 Prioritize a minion infront of this minion.

 name:     Scintilla
-text:     **Blood Surge**: Restore 3 Health to your General.
+text:     **Blood Surge**: Restore 3❤️ to your General.

 name:     Silverguard Knight
-text:     **Zeal**: Gains +2 Attack and **Provoke**.
+text:     **Zeal**: Gains +2⚔️ and **Provoke**.

 name:     Sky Burial
 text:     Destroy a minion that is not nearby any General.

 name:     Skywind Glaives
-text:     Friendly minions nearby your General gain +2 Attack.
+text:     Friendly minions nearby your General gain +2⚔️.

 name:     Sol Pontiff
-text:     **Zeal**: Your Golems have +2 Attack.
+text:     **Zeal**: Your Golems have +2⚔️.

 name:     Sunbloom
 text:     **Dispel** a 2x2 area.

 name:     Sunforge Lancer
-text:     Your General has +1 Attack for each time you heal a unit.
+text:     Your General has +1⚔️ for each time you heal a unit.

 name:     Surgeforger
 text:     Whenever you summon a minion nearby this minion, give them both +1/+1.

 name:     Vanguard Puresun
-text:     **Zeal**: Gains +1 Attack.
+text:     **Zeal**: Gains +1⚔️.
           Whenever an enemy moves to or is summoned on any of the three spaces in front of this, teleport that enemy back 1 space.

 name:     Vigilator
-text:     When this minion is built, give nearby friendly minions +3 Health.
+text:     When this minion is built, give nearby friendly minions +3❤️.
           **Build**:1

 name:     Arclyte Regalia
-text:     Your General gains +2 Attack.
+text:     Your General gains +2⚔️.
 The first time your General takes damage each turn, prevent 2 of it.

 name:     Divine Liturgy
-text:     At the start of your next turn give all friendly minions +Attack equal to their Health.
+text:     At the start of your next turn give all friendly minions + ⚔️ equal to their ❤️.
           **Echo**

 name:     Invincible
-text:     Give a friendly minion with full Health +4/+4.
+text:     Give a friendly minion with full ❤️ +4/+4.

 name:     Ironcliffe Heart
 text:     Transform a friendly minion into an Ironcliffe Guardian.